ElliotGinge/elliotginger.com/work/when-metrics-mean-different-things.md

 In a growing operational environment, multiple teams were reporting on the same metrics — but using subtly different definitions.

 Each team’s logic made sense in isolation.
 Each report was technically correct within its own context.
-Yet leadership discussions regularly stalled while numbers were reconciled rather than acted upon.
+Yet leadership discussions increasingly stalled while numbers were reconciled rather than acted upon.

+Over time, decision-making slowed — and in some cases ground to a halt — not because information was missing, but because shared meaning was.

 The issue wasn’t data availability.
-It was shared meaning.
+It was alignment.

 ## The Problem